-When standing, pronation occurs as the foot rolls inwards and the arch of the foot flattens, hence the term often used to describe someone who overpronates as having ‘flat feet’.
+When standing, as the foot rolls inwards, the arch of the foot flattens.
+Therefore, the term often used to describe someone who overpronates is having ‘flat feet‘.
 Pronation is a normal and helps provide shock absorption at the foot.
 The opposite movement to pronation is supination.

 How can I tell if I overpronate?